 Your Strengths and Weaknesses

 Evaluate your own skills and test-taking abilities.
 For example, if you excel at problem-solving and critical reasoning, the GMAT might better fit you.
 On the other hand, if you have a strong vocabulary and are more comfortable with a broader range of math concepts, the GRE may be more suitable.

 Test Prep Resources

-Both the GMAT and GRE have extensive test prep resources available, including official guides, practice tests, and online courses.
+Both GMAT prep course and GRE study materials are available, including official guides, practice tests, and online courses.
 Look closely at the resources available for each test and choose the one that best aligns with your learning style and schedule.